 Nothing sends streamers away quicker than bad audio.
 While Twitch is obviously a video-centric platform, plenty of streamers tune in just to listen—just ask the 2.7 million subscribers of Just Chatting, Twitch’s fourth most popular channel.

 One of the simplest and most effective ways to improve your stream audio is to balance the various audio channels using an audio mixer.
 Most streaming software lets you balance the volume levels between your microphone, game audio, chat audio, sound effects and more.
-Some streaming software, such as Streamlabs OBS, even offers advanced mixing effects for tweaking your sound.
+Some streaming software, such as Streamlabs Desktop, even offers advanced mixing effects for tweaking your sound.

 For more tips on how to level up the sound of your Twitch stream, check out our blog on 5 Ways to Improve Your Twitch Stream Quality.